Meet the Global Goals World Cup Dream Team

 Our first nominators were her excellency Cabinet Secretary of the Ministry of Public Service, Youth and Gender from Kenya Mrs Sicily Kariuki.
 And her excellency Minister for Equal Opportunity and Nordic Cooperation Ms Karen Ellemann.

 They nominated Fatuma Abdulkadir Adan (Kenya) and Emma Holten (Denmark).
 The players were nominated during the Commission on the Status of Women conference at the UNHQ in New York at an event at the ECOSOC chamber in partnership with the Danish and Kenyan Missions and partners.
 More photos from the event here.

-The next player is a true example of the global and universal nature of sport.
-She is an Afghan women, living in asylum in Denmark, nominated by an Australian football legend.
-Read the full story here
+The next player was Khalida Popal.
+A true example of the global and universal nature of sport.
+She is an Afghan women, with asylum in Denmark, nominated by an Australian football legend.
+Read more and see the nomination here.

 After her came Dina Smailova from Kasakhstan.
 A brave woman who overcame the shame of being raped and shunned by her family, to become the leader of a movement for women who finally break their silence.
 Read about her here.

 Tshidi Likate of South Africa was our 5th player Dream Team player: A young, yet powerfull and outspoken defender of Girl's rights, nominated by the former first female Prime Minister of Denmark and current CEO of Save The Children International Ms Helle Thorning-Schmidt.
 Read about Tshidi here.

 Legendary artist and activist Annie Lennox nominated UNICEF Goodwill Ambassador and Syrian refugee Muzoon Al-Mellehan as the second to last Dream Team player.
 Read her motivation here.